nokia-wroclaw/innovativeproject-resttest/README.md

 ## About Indor

 Need you writing tests for APIs?
 Indor is For You!

 Indor is language for writing test in user friendly language.

 ## How install?

-You need [Python](https://www.python.org/downloads/) (We use Python 2.7.8) and for simple installation [pip](https://pip.readthedocs.org/en/latest/installing.html) Download this project from github, and run
+You need [Python](https://www.python.org/downloads/) (We use Python 2.7.8)

+And for simple installation [pip](https://pip.readthedocs.org/en/latest/installing.html)

+Download this project from github, and run

 `> pip install setup.py`

 ## Tutorial